oracle/terraform-provider-oci/website/docs/r/identity_smtp_credential.html.markdown

 * `user_id` - The OCID of the user the SMTP credential belongs to.
 * `username` - The SMTP user name.

+## Timeouts

+The `timeouts` block allows you to specify [timeouts](https://registry.terraform.io/providers/hashicorp/oci/latest/docs/guides/changing_timeouts) for certain operations:
+	* `create` - (Defaults to 20 minutes), when creating the Smtp Credential
+	* `update` - (Defaults to 20 minutes), when updating the Smtp Credential
+	* `delete` - (Defaults to 20 minutes), when destroying the Smtp Credential

 ## Import

 SmtpCredentials can be imported using the `id`, e.g.